 The ORP plans are defined 403(b) contribution plans.
 They differ from a defined benefit plan in that the amount of benefits paid at retirement depends upon the amount of accumulated contributions, plus earnings and dividends, in the member’s account at the time the claim is made.

 The University contributes 7.25% of the member’s annual salary over a 20 pay cycle.
 The member may not contribute any additional money.

-Contributions to the plans are immediately vested and are transferable among over 4,200 private and public institutions participating across the country.
+Contributions to the plans are immediately vested and are transferable to most private and public institutions participating across the country.

-There is no defined death benefit in the ORP plans.
+There is no defined death benefit or disability benefits associated with the ORP plans.
 Upon a member’s death, the member’s designated beneficiary inherits the fund amounts.
 There are also no allowances for COLA or disability with the ORP plans.
-Accumulated Sick Leave is not factored into retirement benefit amounts.
+Accumulated Sick Leave cannot convert to additional service credit into the ORP.